tamirmgl05/surfs_up/README.md

 › The average temperature in December is about 71F.

-› In June temperature was in between 56F and 83F.
+› In December temperature was in between 56F and 83F.

 › 75 percent of the time temperature was under 74F.